MRFrazer25/AutoDefender_Hackathon/README.md

 ### Demo Configuration

-The project ships with a built-in demo dataset.
-To load it:
+The project ships with a built-in demo dataset that works on both localhost and Streamlit Cloud:
-- `demo/example_suricata_log.json` – sample Suricata log
+- `demo/example_suricata_log.json` – sample Suricata log file
-- `demo/demo_config.db` – demo SQLite database
+- `demo/demo_config.db` – pre-populated demo SQLite database (included in repository)
 - `demo/log_replayer.py` – optional tool to replay demo events

+**Note:** The demo database (`demo/demo_config.db`) is included in the repository and contains example/test IP addresses only (no personal information).
+It's ready to use immediately.

 In the Streamlit Setup page, click **Load demo configuration** to pre-fill:
 - Suricata log path: `demo/example_suricata_log.json`